syncfusion-content/wpf-docs/wpf/Diagram/Scroll-Settings/AutoScrollLimit.md

 {% highlight C# %}
 //Initialize the SfDiagram
 SfDiagram diagram = new SfDiagram();
-//Initialize the scroll setting with auti scroll limit and scroliing area diagram.ScrollSettings = new ScrollSettings()
+//Initialize the scroll setting with auto scroll limit and scrolling area diagram.ScrollSettings = new ScrollSettings()
 {
     AutoScrollLimit = ScrollLimit.Limited,